 Many injuries happen in the home.
 Here are some tips that can make your home safer:

 Cover sharp edges on furniture, especially tables that are at the height of toddlers.

-stairs should be secured to the wall using screws.
+of stairs should be secured to the wall using screws.

 Thousands of children are treated or hospitalized each year because of accidental